abapGit/abapGit/CONTRIBUTING.md

 d. abapGit is targeted for version 702, so the code should only contain expressions/statements that works on 702

+e. commit often, whenever something is working, and is a step in the right direction do a commit or PR.
+This way other contributors can see the changes, and it will minimize the risk of merge conflicts.

 External Links:
 https://guides.github.com/activities/contributing-to-open-source/